Information for visitors and suppliers to Te Wānanga o Raukawa

 There are several key messages Te Wānanga o Raukawa is communicating with stakeholders to help stop the spread of diseases like Covid‑19:

 - Our Emergency Response Team (ERT), Te Ohu Haumaru, continues to meet daily to prepare and plan alongside senior management and Te Mana Whakahaere.

 - Call first if you need to come on to the Ōtaki campus or to our sites at Manukau and Turanga (Gisborne).

-- All our residential seminars and daily classes for huringa 1 (semester 1) will be delivered online.
+- All our residential seminars and daily classes for huringa 1 (semester 1) continue to be delivered online.

 - Avoid close contact with people with cold or flu‑like illnesses.

 - Cover coughs and sneezes with disposable tissues or clothing.